-To preserve and restore Indiana’s native hardwood ecosystem for the enjoyment of all.
+To preserve and restore Indiana’s native hardwood forest ecosystem for the enjoyment of all.

-Indiana Forest Alliance accomplishes its mission in five ways
+Indiana Forest Alliance accomplishes its mission in six ways

 - By utilizing and collaborating with experts and researchers from leading universities and other institutions to document the value of preserving the natural diversity of forests in Indiana.

-- By effectively advocating before the Indiana General Assembly, and federal, state and local agencies.
+- By effectively advocating before the Indiana general assembly, federal, state and local agencies.